|

 available cavities in their natural environment.

-removing the majority of fledglings produced in a given year, during
+majority of fledglings produced in a given year, during many years,

-many years, the parrots are not able to maintain their populations, let
+the parrots are not able to maintain their populations, let alone

 baby born in a human population during many years.